fpolar/Vacuum-Tube-Studio/README.md

 - To make sure scale of drawing on phone is the same as drawing on canvas, give players a random position on the canvas(maybe this is just done on front end, phone dimensions passed through player object in room onjoin) where all their stuff is proportionately drawn

 - have a button/make user hold down on the canvas or their icon to draw when on tilt mode

+- Tapping on the player tag changes your emoji and color